thash06/chaos-engineering/README.md

 ### Time Limiter
-The code snippet below creates a TimeLimiter with a configurableTimeout duration which states that if the remote call execution takes longer than the `timeoutDuration()` the call is terminated and an exception or a cached/fallback value returned to caller.
+The code snippet below creates a TimeLimiter with a configurable `timeoutDuration()` which states that if the remote call execution takes longer than the `timeoutDuration()` the call is terminated and an exception or a cached/fallback value returned to caller.
-One important caveat about the `cancelRunningFuture(true)` is that it only works when TimeLimiter is used to decorate a method which returns a Future.
+One important caveat about the `cancelRunningFuture()` is that the value `true` only works when TimeLimiter is used to decorate a method which returns a Future.
 For a better understanding of how this property works differently in `Future` and `CompletableFuture` refer to the unit test `com.fidelity.fbt.chaos.refapp.utilTimeLimiterTest`.
 Run this test by switching the `cancelRunningFuture()`